timhor/obsidian-editor-shortcuts/README.md

 ## Installing the plugin

-Refer to the official installation instructions for third-party plugins [here](https://help.obsidian.md/Extending+Obsidian/Community+plugins).
+Refer to the official installation instructions for third-party plugins [here](https://help.obsidian.md/Extending+Obsidian/Community+plugins) and search for the plugin `Code Editor Shortcuts`.

 ## Configuring settings